Arry4/NightSakuraHyprland/README.md

 What I remember installing :)

-firefox - rice is configured to work with firefox and need changes in hyprland and waybar config files if other browser is used hypridle hyprlock hyprpolkitagent hyprsunset kitty pavucontol swaybg swaync thunar ttf-jetbrains-mono-nerd waybar wofi
+firefox - rice is configured to work with firefox and need changes in hyprland and waybar config files if other browser is used, hypridle, hyprlock, hyprpolkitagent, hyprsunset, kitty, pavucontol, swaybg, swaync, thunar, ttf-jetbrains-mono-nerd, waybar, wofi,

 To do after installation:
 Change input in input.conf